triton-inference-server/server/docs/model_configuration.md

 produced by the model and the shape that Triton returns in a response to an inference request.

+Model inputs can specify `allow_ragged_batch` to indicate that the input is a [ragged input](ragged_batching.md#ragged-batching).
+The field is used with [dynamic batcher](#dynamic-batcher) to allow batching without enforcing the input to have the same shape in all requests.

 ## Auto-Generated Model Configuration

 By default, the model configuration file containing the required